 Administrators can automate and orchestrate ADC provisioning operations and integrate those workflows into other parts of the infrastructure.
 Ultimately this enables customers to access services that would otherwise require a ticket and possibly weeks of delay.

 vRO may be combined with several technologies to allow designing and running workflows on VMware-based tools and third-party applications that are part of the customers private cloud environment.
 The tool provides comprehensive coverage of vSphere APIs and is integrated with the vCloud suite components including vRealize Automation and vRealize Operations.

 To enable the integration and orchestration of VMware and multiple third-party services with vRO, software plug-ins are developed and installed.
 They provide vital communications and control.
 Leveraging these plug-ins vRO configures policies on these external services.
 Numerous software vendors have developed plug-ins to support automation for their software through vRO.

-A10 Thunder ADC Plug-in for VMware vRealize Orchestrator
+A10 Networks' Thunder ADC Plug-in for VMware vRealize Orchestrator

 - L4-7 SLB configuration (real servers, service groups, virtual server)

 - Network configurations: Ethernet; Trunk Interfaces and VLANs

 With the A10 Networks Thunder ADC plug-in for vRO, organizations running private clouds leveraging VMware’s vCloud suite can achieve many benefits.
 Administrators can: